konradb3/homeassistant_salus/README.md

-# Home Assistant integration of Salus iT600 smart thermostates
+# Home Assistant integration of Salus iT600 smart thermostats

 ## Instalation
 Checkout this repository to `config/custom_components/salus` of your Home Assistant instalation.

 ## Configuration

-This integration is configured through `configaration.yaml`.
+There are two ways to configure this integration.

+1. In Home Assistant web interface go to Configuration -> Integrations and then press "+" button and select "Salus iT600".

+2. Another way is to configure it through `configuration.yaml`.
 Example :
 ```yaml
 climate: